nickbrandt/GitLab/doc/subscriptions/index.md

 ### Subscription changes and your data

 When your subscription or trial expires, GitLab does not delete your data, however, depending on the tier and feature, it may become inaccessible.
+Please note that some features may not behave as expected if a graceful fallback is not currently implemented, such as [environment specific variables not being passed](https://gitlab.com/gitlab-org/gitlab-ce/issues/52825).

 If you renew or upgrade, your data will again be accessible.

 For self-managed customers, there is a two-week grace period when your features will continue to work as-is, after which the entire instance will become read only.
 However, if you remove the license, you will immediately revert to Core features.